avvero/devirium/2024-08/Methodcentipede (eng).md

 ### Testing Trophy

 This is an approach to test coverage that emphasizes integration tests, which verify the service's contract as a whole.
 Unit tests are used for individual functions that are difficult or costly to test through integration tests.
-I have described tests with this approach in my articles: [habr.com/ru/articles/781812](https://habr.com/ru/articles/781812/), [habr.com/ru/articles/804673](https://habr.com/ru/articles/804673/), [habr.com/ru/articles/797049](https://habr.com/ru/articles/797049/).
+I have described tests with this approach in my articles: [Ordering Chaos: Arranging HTTP Request Testing in Spring](https://medium.com/@avvero.abernathy/ordering-chaos-arranging-http-request-testing-in-spring-c625520d2418), [Enhancing the Visibility of Integration Tests](https://medium.com/@avvero.abernathy/enhancing-the-visibility-of-http-tests-24ce9493aae3), [Isolation in Testing with Kafka](https://medium.com/@avvero.abernathy/isolation-in-testing-with-kafka-16e00f5d5d7e).

 ### One Pile